TomKamphuys/cold-clipper/README.md

 (taken from https://www.tdpri.com/threads/blackface-ab763-experiment-high-gain-series-mod.1059543/#post-10861737)

+## Feedback

+From wikipedia:
+A Negative-feedback amplifier (or feedback amplifier) is an electronic amplifier that subtracts a fraction of its output from its input, so that negative feedback opposes the original signal.[1]
+The applied negative feedback can improve its performance (gain stability, linearity, frequency response, step response) and reduces sensitivity to parameter variations due to manufacturing or environment.
+Because of these advantages, many amplifiers and control systems use negative feedback.

+Designing Tube Preamps for Guitar and Bass also has a section about feedback.

+Improved linearity until cut off is reached:
+"...
+This means that at the moment the valve enters cut-off the signal voltage actually appearing at the grid (which is normally reduced by the feedback signal) suddenly jumps to its full level, so the valve is immediately driven _very_ far into cut off."

 ## Experiments
 I put my JCM800 clone on the bench ( https://www.tdpri.com/threads/jcm800-6v6-variant.1027817/ ).
 I applied a approximately 100mV RMS 1kHz signal to the high input.